Coriano: History

+In the following centuries, Coriano became the district capital of an area west of the Conca river, including Montescudo, Monte Colombo, San Clemente, Morciano di Romagna, and Misano.
+During the Cisalpine Republic and Italian Republic, the district capital moved to Montescudo.
+The return of the Papal States in 1805 restored Coriano's place.
+In the following years, Mulazzano was annexed to Coriano; in 1817, Monte Tauro and Passano were annexed, followed by the area left of the Marano river.

-In September 1944, during World War II, one of the most deadly battles fought in Italy happened there.
-Memory of this bloody episode remains, near the town entrance, a cemetery (War Ridge Cememetery), where 1940 fallen soldiers are buried.
+In September 1944, during World War II, one of the most deadly battles fought in Italy happened in Coriano, effectively razing the town.
+A Commonwealth cemetery outside Coriano numbers 1,940 soldiers, of which fifty were buried unidentified.

 Seven castles

 Towards the end of 1200, "Mastin Vecchio" Malatesta managed to establish its dominion over Rimini.
 His three children (Gianciotto, Malatestino of the Eye and Pandolfo I) they consolidated the power of the family, and they expanded the boundaries of the lordship castles and lands acquired by the Church of Ravenna and/or pulling them out to others (The Montefeltro).
 The Malatesta became lords of the land Corianese in 1300.

 Coriano

 Villa Corliani enters the possessions of the Malatesta in 1356, when the Church of Ravenna sells many places fortified areas of Pesaro and Rimini of Malatesta Guastafamiglia.
 In addition to Coriano (which at that time was only a fortified village), the supplies also included Montecolombo, Montescudo and Croce.

 Insufficient documents on the construction of the castle, but can be traced back to 1300, and the first renovations to 1144 (when Sigismondo Malatesta took care of the work in other rocks of Rimini).
-The first description we have is from 1504 and, in this case, the administrator Malipiero: "Castle 8 miles away from Arimino, circundato by a wall switch 7 Cumulative high shoe, and coridor top 5 foot, turn 194 passes.
-Dicto In castle habita 3 families.
+The first description is from 1504 and, in this case, the administrator Malipiero: "Castle 8 miles away from Arimino, circumfenced by a wall switch 7 Cumulative high shoe, and corridor top 5 foot, turn 194 passes.
+Dicto In castle accommodates 3 families.
 It has a door."

-Pope Clement VII in 1528 gave the castle to his brothers John and Robert Sassatelli from Imola: he remained their property until 1580, the emblem of the family is still driven on the door of the Castle and is the banner of Coriano.
+Pope Clement VII in 1528 gave the castle to his brothers John and Robert Sassatelli from Imola: it remained their property until 1580, the emblem of the family is still driven into the door of the Castle and is the banner of Coriano.

-From 1800 to the Second World War, when the military conflict caused major damage, the common fate of Coriano buildings of the fortress to various uses of a public nature.
+From 1800 to the Second World War, when military conflict caused major damage, the common fate of Coriano buildings of the fortress to various uses of a public nature.
 After the war, in parallel to the abandonment of the population that moved to the coast, the castle was left in an advanced state of decay.

-After a few urban interventions inappropriate in recent decades has taken place for rehabilitation and restoration of the fortress under the auspices of the Superintendency and the Fine Arts, the building making a positive recovery.
-He recently completed a two-year excavation campaign (1999/2000), which has unearthed artifacts, ancient foundations and the moat.
+After a few urban interventions inappropriate in recent decades, rehabilitation and restoration of the fortress has taken place under the auspices of the Superintendency and the Fine Arts, the building making a positive recovery.
+It recently completed a two-year excavation campaign (1999/2000), which has unearthed artifacts, ancient foundations and the moat.